 I don’t just blog, I also write fiction.
-So far I have written five – and published four – novellas, all set in the Nordic countries.
+So far I have written five novels set in the Nordic countries.
 Let me tell you a bit about them:

 Myrkur follows the intertwined lives of a disparate group of people, living and working in Reykjavík; lost souls trying to keep a grip on their fragile lives amidst a tempest of violence which threatens to engulf them all.

 A young man has been killed, trying to protect a secret.

 An old man sits alone, scared to talk to the people he loves.

 A woman is held captive, tormenting the minds of her would-be aggressors.

 Through a complex, non-linear, narrative, we descend in to the murky world of Iceland’s criminal gangs and the agencies tasked with destroying them.

 Taking voices from a variety of sources, from a variety of perspectives, the tale builds up through layer upon layer of evidence and influence.

 Who can be trusted?
 Who is telling the truth?
 Why did Alex have to die?

 Everyone is lost; everyone is vulnerable; no one is safe.